Senior Research Fellow

 Sarah is Senior Research Fellow for Artists' Books at the Centre for Fine Print Research (CFPR), where she runs projects investigating and promoting contemporary book arts.
 She is also Programme Leader for MA Multi-disciplinary Printmaking at the Bower Ashton Campus.

 Sarah is the author of Creating Artists’ Books (a handbook for A&C Black, UK and Watson-Guptill, New York, USA (ISBN 978-0-7136-6509-3).
 Sarah also works with other institutions nationally and internationally, with the ABPP Artists’ Books Partnership-exhibition Programme which loans books from her CFPR collection to universities, collections, schools, societies, galleries, libraries and bookshops around the world.
-This programme runs on a rolling basis, with free loans of books to set up exhibitions, workshops, study groups or displays that promote the subject to a wider community.
-2013 loans so far include: Art + Power, Bristol and Press & Release at Phoenix Brighton, UK.
+This programme runs on a rolling basis, with free loans of books to set up exhibitions, workshops, study groups or events that promote the subject to a wider community.

 Sarah has been collaborating with the poet and artist Nancy Campbell, on an annual video and book production for World Book Night since 2010.
 Each event is in tribute to a particular novel.
 Their first collaboration was commissioned as part of the University of Dundee's AHRC funded project, Poetry Beyond Text: Vision, Text and Cognition, for which they produced Dinner and A Rose for Patricia Highsmith’s Ripley series.
 Since then they have made an annual collaborative book and video, inviting other artists and writers to join then on World Book Night.
-These include TOAST: A Night on Weevil Lake, on World Book Night, 2011, in tribute to Douglas Coupland's novel The Gum Thief, The Secrets of Metahemeralism, on World Book Night, 2012, in tribute to The Secret History by Donna Tartt, and Some Small, Good Things, for World Book Night 2013 in tribute to Raymond Carver’s A Small, Good Thing.
+These include TOAST: A Night on Weevil Lake, on World Book Night, 2011, in tribute to Douglas Coupland's novel The Gum Thief, The Secrets of Metahemeralism, on World Book Night, 2012, in tribute to The Secret History by Donna Tartt, and Some Small, Good Things, for World Book Night 2013 in tribute to Raymond Carver’s A Small, Good Thing; Post Office for Charles Bukowski in 2014, and a tribute to Stephen King’s The Shining in 2015.

 Sarah's artists' books have been featured in publications including: 1000 Artists’ Books: Exploring the Book as Art, Sandra Salamoney with Peter & Donna Thomas, Quarry Books, Beverly, MA, USA, 2012, and Masters Book Arts: major works by leading artists, curated by Eileen Wallace, Lark Books, New York, April 2011.